kasnder/aireg/_posts/2022-06-30-regulation-ai.md

 and most of the time, an amalgamation of both.
 The true challenge is how to achieve that balance between over-regulating and under-regulating and between specificity and flexibility in such a regulatory exercise.
-It is hoped that the regulatory models and the challenges outlined above could, to a certain extent, provide some signposts on how to overcome this challenge.
+It is hoped that the regulatory models as well as the themes and guiding principles outlined above could, to a certain extent, provide some signposts on how to overcome this challenge.

 ## Bibliography